The Cathach / The Psalter of St Columba

 Between 1062 and 1098 a special cumdach or shrine was made to protect the vellum manuscript, which may already have become fragmentary (Ó Floinn, 1995; 1997; Ó Cróinín, 2009).
 In the later Middle Ages the Psalter was in the possession of the O’Donnells but in the custody of the Mac Robhartaigh family at Ballymagroarty, Co.
 Donegal.
 It became known as the Cathach’ or ‘Battler’ from the O’Donnell practice of carrying it thrice right-hand-wise around the field of battle as a talisman.

-The Cathach was taken to France in 1691 by Colonel Daniel O’Donnell (1665–1735) of Ramelton.
+The Cathach was probably taken to France in 1691 by Colonel Daniel O’Donnell (1665–1735) of Ramelton.
 In 1723 he had the book-shrine refurbished and added an inscription to that effect.
 He also had the O’Donnell arms engraved on the front of the shrine.
 Before his death, the Colonel is said to have deposited it in an Irish monastery in Flanders being unable to identify the rightful owner.
 It was brought back to Ireland by Sir Capel Molyneux and given to Sir Neal O'Donel of Newport, Co.
 Mayo, either in 1802 or 1813 (Herity, 2000).
 The manuscript was re-discovered inside the shrine in 1813 when the cumdach was opened by Sir William Betham.
 The book-shrine, with the vellum manuscript inside, was deposited in the Academy by Sir Richard O'Donel in 1843.
+A full transcript of the surviving text of the manuscript was published in the Proceedings of the Royal Irish Academy in 1916.

 The leaves when taken from the casket were caked together and cockled.
 In 1920, in the British Museum bindery, the leaves were separated and mounted in paper frames and the butt joints were overlaid with white net.
 In 1980–1 more elaborate repair and rebinding work was carried out by Roger Powell and his assistant, Dorothy Cumpstey, at a cost of Stg£6,150 for the repair and Stg£250 for the case.
 The paper mounting, from which the vellum leaves had come adrift, was replaced by new vellum mounts specially stained to match the colour of the original leaves.
 Pieces of degreased fish skin were used for joining butted edges in the vellum mounts.
 The leaves, assembled in sections, were sewn within a zig-zag of hand-made paper onto cords and bound in English oak boards.
 The spine was covered in white alum-tawed pigskin.
 To keep the vellum under pressure and to prevent cockling, the rebound manuscript was put into a special box designed by David Powell and made by George Taylor in Edward Barnsley's workshop.